MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/ui-writing.md

 ### Be mindful of assistive technologies

 Accessibility involves ensuring that content is perceivable, operable, and understandable by all users, including those with disabilities.
-Features such as descriptive alt text for images, appropriate ARIA labels, proper heading structures, and keyboard navigation options ensures that the UI content can be accessed and easily understood by people using assistive technologies.
+Features such as descriptive alt text for images, appropriate ARIA labels, proper heading structures, and keyboard navigation options ensures that the UI content can be accessed and easily understood by people depending on assistive technologies.

 ## Power Platform facilitation